Mahabat Khan: Career in the Mughal Army

 Mahabat Khan rose to prominence in 1623, when he was made commander of the Mughal forces sent to defeat the unsuccessful rebellion of Prince Khurram (who later went on to become Emperor Shah Jahan) in the Deccan.
-He also performs many 'dirty works' for empetor Jahangir For his loyal service, he was recognised as a 'pillar of the state'. and was ultimately promoted to chief commander of the Mughal army, with a personal force of 7,000 men.
+He also performs many 'dirty works' for emperor Jahangir For his loyal service, he was recognised as a 'pillar of the state'. and was ultimately promoted to chief commander of the Mughal army, with a personal force of 7,000 men.